-The Remuneration Committee meets as and when required, and at least once a year.
-The Remuneration Committee met once during the financial year 2020 and the meeting was attended by all the Committee members.
-At the said meeting, the Remuneration Committee evaluated the Executive Chairman and Executive Director against the set performance criteria in respect of the preceding year, and reviewed and recommended their compensation packages for the Board's approval, with the Directors concerned abstaining from deliberation and voting on the same.
-The Remuneration Committee also reviewed the compensation package and performance incentives of the key senior management based on their individual performance and contribution in the preceding year, and recommended the same for the Board's approval.
+Director against the set performance criteria in respect of the preceding year, and reviewed and recommended their compensation packages for the Board's approval, with the Directors concerned abstaining from deliberation and voting on the same.
+The RC also reviewed the compensation package and performance incentives of the key senior management based on their individual performance and contribution in the preceding year, and recommended the same for the Board's approval.
+The RC held another meeting in August 2021 to review the long-term incentive plan for key management personnel, and thereafter recommended the same for the Board's approval.

 Under the remuneration policy, the remuneration payable to the Non-Executive Directors of the Company comprises Directors' fees, fixed allowance and meeting attendance allowance ("Remuneration").
-In 2020, the Board reviewed and endorsed the Remuneration Committee's recommendation made via a circular resolution dated 19 March 2020, on the revised Remuneration of Non-Executive Directors for shareholders' approval at the 2020 AGM.
+In February 2021, the Board reviewed and endorsed the RC's recommendation on the Remuneration of Non-Executive Directors for shareholders' approval at the 2021 AGM.

-The Remuneration Committee, at its meeting held in February 2021, reviewed and recommended for the Boards' approval, the proposed remunerations of the Executive Chairman, Executive Director and key senior management in respect of financial year 2020 performance.

-The Remuneration Committee also reviewed and recommended the Remuneration payable to the Non-Executive Directors for the period from the forthcoming 2021 AGM until the conclusion of the next AGM of the Company to be held in 2022, in accordance with the remuneration structure which was approved at the previous 2020 AGM, as set out below:
+The RC, at its meeting held in February 2022, reviewed and recommended for the Boards' approval, the proposed remunerations of the Executive Chairman, Executive Director and CEO in respect of financial year 2021 performance.
+At the same meeting, the RC also reviewed and recommended the Remuneration payable to the Non-Executive Directors for the period from the forthcoming 2022 AGM until the conclusion of the next AGM of the Company to be held in 2023, in accordance with the remuneration structure which was approved at the previous 2021 AGM, as set out below: